Galser/tfe-remote-backend/README.md

 # Idea
-As our team grows, and collaboration is needed, having a local state file can cause slowdown.
+As our team grows, and collaboration is needed, having a local state file can cause a slowdown.

 In order to overcome this, we can have a remote state.